Chachigadeva

 Chachiga-deva (IAST: Cācigadeva, r. c.
-1257-1282 CE) was a king belonging to the Chahamana dynasty, who ruled the area around Javalipura (present-day Jalore in Rajasthan).
+1257-1282) was a king belonging to the Chahamana dynasty, who ruled the area around Javalipura (present-day Jalore in Rajasthan).
 He maintained the borders of his ancestral kingdom intact, and achieved military successes against some neighbouring princes.
 He is most notable for issuing the Sundha Hill prashasti inscription, which provides historically valuable information about his ancestors.

 Background

 Chachigadeva was the eldest son of his predecessor Udayasimha and queen Prahaladava-devi.
-According to the 1284 CE Budhatra (Jodhpur) inscription of his daughter Rupadevi, he was also known as "Chacha".
+According to the 1284 Budhatra (Jodhpur) inscription of his daughter Rupadevi, he was also known as "Chacha".

 Several inscriptions from Chachigadeva's reign have been discovered.
 These include: